CristeaTeodorAndrei/CubeSat/README.md

 The OBSW will notify the approaching maximum range and detect the loss of GCM connection, and the data will be passed in .txt(???) format. <br>

-### Remote control

-Keep in mind that each script that will run will be sent as a command through the GCM.
 ## Acronyms

 - LEO - Low Earth Orbit